Mines-Rocketry-Club/Flight-Data/README.md

 > `2024-03-16-serial-11016-flight-0001_<NAME>_<ROCKETNAME>.eeprom`
 ## Filetypes
 ### Altus Metrum
 Upload just the `.eeprom` file.
-The KMls and CSVs can be generated from these and should not be uploaded.
+The KMLs and CSVs can be generated from these and should not be uploaded.